 - It is vital to ponder at what point the erosion of standards will stop.
 Where will society draw the line?
 Does such a line exist?
 It is possible that the erosion never ceases until there remains nothing to erode.
 Is this a place we really want to reach?

 Spring Protocol is, therefore, about exploring how to behave with deep respect for one’s fellow human beings of all demographics, who are made in the image of God.
 As Christians, we are called to put others before ourselves.
-Protocol provides students with the opportunity to practice what Scripture teaches about the value we should accord every person as a human being created by God, with His holy intent and purpose.
-It helps train our students to “love one another,” but it also helps train them to be aware of how their treatment of one another is a witness: “By this everyone will know that you are my disciples, if you love one another” (John 13:35, NIV).
+Protocol allows students to practice what Scripture teaches about the value we should accord every person as a human being created by God, with His holy intent and purpose.
+It helps train our students to “love one another,” but it also helps prepare them to be aware of how their treatment of one another is a witness: “By this everyone will know that you are my disciples, if you love one another” (John 13:35, NIV).

-Does this mean that the event is “starched, stuffy, and stiff” (all modern synonyms for “formal”)?
+Does this mean that Protocol is “starched, stuffy, and stiff” (all modern synonyms for “formal”)?
 This is what our postmodern culture would claim as it promotes exultation in the philosophy of the “generation gap.”
 But nothing could be further from the truth.
-As Christians, we realize that this Christlike kindness helps us to show grace to one another, to include one another fully in our care and conversation, and to be sensitive to others.
+As Christians, we realize that this Christ-like kindness helps us show grace to one another, include one another fully in our care and conversation, and be sensitive to others.
 The cumulative result is that no matter the dresses or suits, no matter the restaurant or the cultural event, all participants enjoy true fellowship together.

-Protocol is an important part of Challenge I-IV, in which students are honing significant social skills, as well as Christian character and integrity.
+Protocol is an integral part of Challenge I-IV, in which students are honing effective social skills, as well as Christian character and integrity.
 It is about learning to use proper manners at formal events.
-Even more than this, however, Spring Protocol is about learning to show Christian love towards others: “Do nothing out of selfish ambition or vain conceit.
+Even more than that, however, Spring Protocol is about learning to show Christian love toward others: “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others” (Philippians 2:3-4, NIV).
 There is nothing starched, stuffy, or stiff about that!